 Standards that be measured and subsequently expressed are called measurable standards.
-They could be in form of time, cost, output, expenditure, profit, appreciation, growth, market share, user base etc.
+They could be in the form of time, cost, output, expenditure, profit, appreciation, growth, market share, user base, etc.

 - Non-Measurable or Intangible

-There standards cannot be measured monetarily.
-For instance- deviation of workers attitudes, the performance of a manager, etc. These are called as intangible standards.
+Their standards cannot be measured monetarily.
+For instance- the deviation of workers attitudes, the performance of a manager, etc. These are called intangible standards.